Saturday, June 26, 2010

 Wham!
 A punch lands on the back of my right shoulder.
 "Slugbug white!"

-My son Trevor can spot a Volkswagen from two block away in the dense fog and, as I have learned that the rules have changed to include all Volkswagens not just the Beetle.
+My son Trevor can spot a Volkswagen from two blocks away in the dense fog and, as I have learned that the rules have changed to include all Volkswagens not just the Beetle.
 In that case you would not have to use the preface "Slugbug".
 So yesterday we were driving down the road when I get whacked again and I hear, "Silver one!".
 I look around and see Fords, Chevys, Toyotas, and a shiny black Lexus but no Volkswagen.
 "Where?", I cried out in protest.
 Trevor responded with this:

 "Dad, that's called 'Doubting' and its a point against but since you didn't know the rule it won't count against you this time."